-True progressivity requires a low tax rate coupled with a generous personal exemption.
-This would grant low-income Americans an "economic head-start" - allowing them to begin their clumb toward economic independence before they are asked to shoulder their share of government's cost.
-The larger goal is to move beyond merely maintaining low income Americans at subsistence level livelihoods toward giving them an opportunity to permanently escape poverty.
+True progressive requires a low tax rate coupled with a generous personal exemption.
+This would grant low-income Americans an "economic head-start" - allowing them to begin their climb toward economic independence before they are asked to shoulder their share of government's cost.
+The larger goal is to move beyond merely maintaining low income Americans at subsistence level livelihoods toward giving them an opportunity to permanently escape powers.

 Here, as elsewhere, there are trade-offs involved.
-The goal of protecting those least able to bear the burden of taxation conflicts with the principle of visibility: those exempt from taxes don't see the price of the government services we all pay for.
+The goal of protecting those least able to bear the burden of uxuation conflicts with the principle of visibility, those exempt from taxes don't see the price of the government services we all pay for.

-BIAS AGAINST SEVENG AND INVESTIGENT.
+BIAS AGAINST SAVING AND INVESTMENT.